angel870326/XLNet_Text_Classification/README.md

 # XLNet Multi-class Text Classification for Chinese and English
 * Available for both multi-label and single-label classification.
-* Note: Example here is using Chinese pretrained model, English pretrained model is commented out.
+* Note: Example here is using Chinese pre-trained model, English pre-trained model is commented out.

-Codes are modified from [Multi-Label Text Classification with XLNet](#3-multi-label-text-classification)
+* Codes are modified from [here](#3-multi-label-text-classification).

 ## 1. Official XLNet
 - Paper: https://paperswithcode.com/paper/xlnet-generalized-autoregressive-pretraining